ibm-cloud-docs/cloud-infrastructure/ha-landing-page-all.md

 # High Availability and Resiliency on {{site.data.keyword.cloud_notm}}
 {: #landing-about-ha-dr-backup}

 With {{site.data.keyword.cloud}}, you can protect your critical workloads by building resilient highly available infrastructures.
-Using the backup, disaster recovery, and hhigh availability features, you can minimize your downtime if a severe failure condition happens.
+Using the backup, disaster recovery, and high availability features, you can minimize your downtime if a severe failure condition happens.
 You can safeguard your classic or VPC application with multiple availability zones or regions.
 By creating cloud infrastructures that are protected against a single point of failure, and backing up your data, you keep your workloads and web applications highly available.
 {: shortdesc}

 ## What makes a cloud computing infrastructure resilient?
 {: #landing-what-is-resilient}

-In {{site.data.keyword.cloud_notm}}, a resilient infrastructure keeps your cloud solution running at acceptable levels, even if one or more areas of the infrastructure experiences a minor or major problem:
+In {{site.data.keyword.cloud_notm}}, a resilient infrastructure keeps your cloud solution running at acceptable levels, even if one or more areas of the infrastructure experience a minor or major problem, such as:

 * Power loss
 * Planned or unplanned maintenance